globus/transfer-api-client-python/README.markdown

 0.10.10
 -------
-* Include CAs in the package; the `server_ca_file` parameter (and the -C command line arg) are no longer required.
+* Include CAs in the package; the `server_ca_file` parameter (and the -C command line arg) is no longer required.
 * Alternate `delegate_proxy` activation implementation using a custom C program called `mkproxy` instead of M2Crypto.
 See `mkproxy/README.markdown` for details. `mkproxy` is the preferred implementations, so if both the